Number 2961 in the Carpenter Memorial on page 338. He has family number 843 on page 532.

 validation of the parents of Moses!
 Entirely different line from the "get go."

-Phoebe in CAE-MAIL:
+Phoebe in CA

 From: MzCortez@aol.com